 12/25/17 Update: The family wore purple on Thanksgiving day in honor of Pancreatic Cancer Month.
 I’m happy to report her tumors in her pancreas and liver have shrunk; we are so excited about the progress.

 8/18/18 Update: Thais departed this earthly life for her heavenly home.
 Thank you for sharing her story.
-I read her all of your comments, and they touched her to her core.
+I read her all of your comments to her, and they touched her to her core.